Computer history - 2013

 Solomon Hykes released Docker as open-source in 2013.

-Mozilla introduced the Firefox OS in 2013.
+Mozilla introduced the Firefox OS (operating system) in 2013.

-Isis Mobile Wallet (later renamed Softcard) was first launched in 2013 as a joint venture between AT&T, T-Mobile, and Verizon.
+Isis Mobile Wallet (later renamed Softcard) was launched in 2013 as a joint venture between AT&T, T-Mobile, and Verizon.

 Giphy was introduced in 2013.

-Google Glass was first introduced in 2013.
+Google Glass was introduced in 2013.

 Pushbullet was released in 2013 by Andre von Houck, Chris Hesse, and Ryan Oldenburg.

-Slack was first introduced in 2013.
+Slack was introduced in 2013.

 Syncthing was introduced in 2013.